ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 perfectly acceptable to only read tickets as a way to learn more about what we do.

-If you’re on staff, you can view the ticket archive at rt.ocf.berkeley.edu.
+If you’re on staff, you can view the ticket archive at [rt.ocf.berkeley.edu][rt].

 #### Your idea here